Whistleblower News & Articles

 Our Amended Complaint alleges that Defendants’ primary focus is the distribution of buprenorphine-based drugs to as many opioid addicted patients as possible.
 However, in doing so, CleanSlate and Dr. Wilson studiously avoided the cost of medically necessary oversight, counseling, and individualized treatment.

 As part of this scheme, Defendants mandate expensive urine drug tests at every patient visit.
 Defendants funnel these referrals to their own clinical laboratory.
 But, often, the results of these tests were not used to inform treatment decisions for patients.
 Moreover, in many instances, CleanSlate medical staff never reviewed the test results.

-CleanSlate’s practices also exposed countless patients to serious medical harm.
+CleanSlate practices constitute healthcare fraud and exposed countless patients to serious medical harm.
 Our client, a former Divisional Medical Director, identified numerous troubling lapses of care.
 These include instances in which tests revealed use of drugs of abuse, indicative of significant relapse.
 However, these tests did not result in any change in care, or even acknowledgment by the responsible practitioners.
 In one particularly tragic case, Defendants’ policies led to the abandonment of a patient who lost their insurance and relapsed.
 Ultimately, this patient overdosed and died.

 CleanSlate’s then Chief Medical Officer described evidence of these lapses as “an unacceptable deviation from the standard of care”.
 She also predicted that, “We will and should crash as a company if this is the care we are providing.”